mahboobehjami-sh-a/LPR_Persian_Plates/README.md

 # LPR_Persian_Plates
-Identification and recognition of Persian license plates of cars from the image
+Identification and recognition of Persian license plates of cars from the image🚗🚓🚕🛺🛻

+I suggest you use Google Collab or connect Jupiter Notebook to GPU to run this project.